 “Xi, put that away.”
 Sen asked before Mesakuya could.
 “You know your mother has been anticipating this trip, let’s not bring her mood down, okay?”
 Xi hesitated as he tucked his phone in the back of his pocket.
-Together, they entered a crowded narrow street market place where everything from the past to the distant past is valued at a price.
+Together, they entered a crowded narrow street market where everything from the past to the distant past is valued at a price.
 Ancient stones from the war are sold for pennies.
 Murals depicting the fall are held at public auctions and books telling of scarring pasts are priceless.

-The market place was packed with people wondering corner to corner, trying out the latest technology.
+The market was packed with people wondering corner to corner, trying out the latest technology.
 Tall wide transparent tubes concealed people as they entered into holographic realms, projected into another world.
 Glasses framed interactive talking moving pictures.
 Hover boards and children on jet packs soared through the air.
 A lot has happened since the new birth, all worth wild.
 Xi’s turn to travel into a holographic universe was next.
 Sen and Mesakuya stayed behind as they examined a talking three dimensional mural on the other side.

 Before long, they were out walking past a bookstore cornered nearby.
 Xi instantly bought a book titled America the Great and began to read its pages.
 Sen and Mesakuya entered a private auction while Xi remained outside, reading in a small bench.
 With every page came pouring new revelations.
 Never had he read of the old America like this.
 America, portrayed as the hero and not the villain.
 Xi analyzed the book cover once more, debating in his head whether the book was based on facts or pure fiction.

 “America,” came a distant voice nearing from the crowd, “The Great?
 There was nothing great about this shit hole in the first place.”
-Xi closed his book and followed the voice.
+Xi closed the book and followed the voice.
 “Names Nina, nice to meet you.”
 She extended a hand to greet him.
 “You alone?
 On vacation?
 Where you from?”
 She bombarded him with questions as she sat next to Xi.
 “Catching up on your history?
 You must be a Scholar.
 How far do you have until your diploma Master Yoda?”